Andy Tyrie: Former UDA boss dies - DUP founding member says the 'very controversial figure' was 'in many ways ahead of his time'

 Mr Tyrie, who was in his 80s, was a former head of the Ulster Defence Association (UDA) – a loyalist terror group which carried out sectarian atrocities during the Troubles in Northern Ireland under the cover name of the Ulster Freedom Fighters (UFF).

+The UFF was banned in the early 1970s, but the UDA wasn’t made an illegal organisation until 1992.

+The former paramilitary boss has been praised for his contribution to peace, with a former DUP special advisor describing him as “a product of his times”.

-The UFF was banned in the early seventies, but the UDA wasn’t made an illegal organisation until 1992.
-It had previously claimed to defend unionist and loyalist communities from the IRA, but was involved in sectarian murders of Catholics and other criminality.
+While the UDA had always claimed its role was to defend unionist and loyalist communities from the IRA, it was involved in sectarian murders of Catholics and other criminality – including numerous murders within protestant communities.

 Andy Tyrie became UDA leader in 1973 after its previous leader Tommy Herron was shot dead outside Lisburn.
 It is has never emerged who killed him.